 Haworthiopsis tortuosa (Haw.)
 Gildenh. & Klopper

-How to Grow and Care
+How to Grow and Care for Haworthiopsis tortuosa

-Learn more at How to Grow and Care for Haworthia.
+Learn more at How to Grow and Care for Haworthiopsis.

 - Back to genus Haworthiopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus